fooltowise/NeroNotes/Nero's Notes/Addtech, Addlife, & Nordic Value-added Distribution.md

 For the technical service, you do not necessarily need someone who speaks the local language.
 But it’s very important to speak the local language for field service applications.
 It could be that you have to deal directly with the users and if you are dealing directly with the users, in a hospital, it works in English but it’s preferable to be able to speak the local language.

-### Up to a third of Addtech and Addlife’s revenue is own products.
+### Up to a third of Addtech and [[Addlife]]’s revenue is own products.
 How does that business work with the distribution business?
 For example, do you have to produce products that are not competing with your suppliers’ portfolio?

 First of all, I would say that the distribution business is quite good because you are selling what the market is asking for.
 Secondly, you are more agile because you can switch very quickly.
 If the market starts looking for something else, you can take another supplier and you can meet that need in the market.
 If you have your own product, then you are stuck with your own portfolio and you have to live with that; you don’t have the same flexibility.
 That is a big disadvantage.

 An advantage of having your own production is that you have full control over the whole chain.
 From a profitability point of view, I think it’s better if you have your own production.
 It’s a balance, I would say.
-I think it’s a very good business model, in some cases, especially when you have companies the size of AddLife, to have a mix of own production and distribution.
+I think it’s a very good business model, in some cases, especially when you have companies the size of [[AddLife]], to have a mix of own production and distribution.
 That creates a good balance from a risk point of view, but also from a profitability point of view.

 ### How do you choose which product lines to launch or to acquire?